 “Students who seek our services will learn important skills to promote thriving, including how to care well for themselves, ways to foster community support, and practical tools to directly address their concerns,” Lacy said.
 “Staff are well trained in helping students pursue emotional, social, relational and academic wellness.”

 In addition to personalized counseling sessions, APU’s counseling center hosts workshops designed to help students through mental health challenges.
 These offerings include:

 - The Living Well Workshop: During these sessions, students have the chance to explore ways to reduce stress and learn strategies that can help improve their emotional well-being.

 - Anxiety Toolbox Workshop: This program helps students learn how to reduce anxiety.
 Students walk out of these sessions with their own personalized, written plan to better address their own anxiety.

 - Self-Growth Group: This offering is geared toward students who are interested in better understanding themselves (and others).
 During the sessions, participants are encouraged to explore their personal relational patterns and discover new ways to authentically connect with others.

 The counseling center at APU recognizes that spiritual, relational, and emotional needs are often interconnected.
 Accordingly, the department strives to meet the needs of all three areas while working in tandem with other campus resources.
-These efforts include helping students connect to campus pastors, the Academic Success Center, and the Office of Women’s Development for additional support.
+These efforts include helping students connect to Spiritual Life, the Academic Success Center, and the Office of Women’s Development for additional support.

 Lacy encourages all students to make an appointment to visit the University Counseling Center, located at the APU’s East Campus in Magnolia Court, next to the Health Center.
 “We offer same-day urgent care sessions, as well as one-time solution sessions, and intake appointments,” she noted.